 Smokey and the Bandit Part 3 (1983) – A Review

 What do you do when the star of a franchise refuses to return for a sequel?
-Well, you bump up a supporting character to a feature role and build the whole movie around them!
+Well, you bump up a supporting character to a featured role and build the whole movie around them!

 That’s what happened with Smokey and the Bandit Part 3.
 Mr. Gleason, you sir are the star now!

 Sheriff Buford T. Justice (Jackie Gleason) is ready to retire, that is until the Enos boys (Pat McCormick and Paul Williams once again) make him a wager that will get him back in his squad car and this time he’ll be the one who has to make a high speed run tearing down the highways!
 If he can manage to bring a fake fish from Florida to Texas in a given amount of time Sheriff Justice will win $250,000.
 If he fails he has to give up his badge.

 The Enos’ aren’t going to play fair either.
 Every chance they get they try to slow up the legendary lawman and his son Junior (Mike Henry) on their run.
 They even hire Snowman (Jerry Reed) to impersonate the famous Bandit to try and steal that fish back from Sheriff Justice!
 This will be one wild race to the finish!

 Is it crazy that I prefer this third entry in the Bandit series over the second?

 That doesn’t mean I’m saying this third movie is any good.
 In fact, this might be one of the weirdest sequels ever made, but I do think it’s more entertaining than the second one.
 That’s thanks mainly to Gleason and Henry who again have some funny moments as Sheriff Justice and his dumb-as-a-rock son Junior.
 There’s also a focus on a high-speed story that is more in line with a funSmokey and the Bandit tale than anything the second one had.